10 free things you can do now

 Clothes dryers are very convenient—but remember you're paying for this convenience.
 Rather than automatically putting your clothes into the dryer, use free energy from the sun and the wind to dry your clothes whenever you can.

-You can put clothes racks out in the sun and fresh air on verandahs or dry clothes indoors on a rack when the heater is already on.
+If you don’t have a clothes line you can put clothes racks out in the sun and fresh air on the veranda or dry clothes indoors on a rack when the heater is already on.

 9. Turn off gadgets and appliances

-Did you know that home entertainment systems and electronic gadgets are quietly adding to your power bills?
-Up to 10% of the electricity used in your home is used on gadgets plugged in on standby.
-TVs, DVD and video players, game consoles, mobile phone chargers, microwave ovens, music docks and stereos are some of the biggest culprits.
-You may not realise that your phone charger is still using energy even when your phone isn't plugged in.
+Up to 3% of the electricity used in your home is used on gadgets plugged in on standby.
+TVs, streaming devices, game consoles, mobile phone chargers, microwave ovens, music docks and stereos are some of the biggest culprits.

 Check that you're using appliances efficiently and turn off unused appliances at the wall.
 Unplugging these gadgets can save you quite a bit of money on your energy bill all year round.

-As well as costing you money, this food ends up in our garbage bins and in our tips where it produces methane—a harmful greenhouse gas that's 21 times stronger than the emissions from your car.
+As well as costing you money, this food ends up in our garbage bins and in our land fill where it produces methane—a greenhouse gas that's 21 times more harmful than the emissions from your car.

-Much of the food waste in our kitchens comes from poor planning or from buying too much food so use shopping lists and check your pantry and fridge regularly to ensure you use up what's there.
+Much of the food waste in our kitchens comes from poor planning or from buying too much food.
+Use shopping lists and check your pantry and fridge regularly before heading to the shops to ensure you use up what's already there.

 5 cost-effective things you can do this winter